Five Different Types of Service Dogs

 1. Cardiac Service Dogs

-Through the sense of smell, trained cardiac service dogs can recognize dangerous changes in a person’s heart rate or blood pressure.
-They alert people with heart problems to take immediate interventions far quicker than people can identify the changes themselves.
-Although they can’t perform cardiopulmonary resuscitation (CPR), cardiac service dogs can receive training to notify emergency services.
-They can also obtain life-saving medication if their owner becomes disoriented or unconscious.
+Through their sense of smell, trained cardiac service dogs can recognize dangerous changes in a person’s heart rate or blood pressure.
+They alert people with heart problems to take immediate interventions, far quicker than people can identify the changes themselves.

 2. Mobility Service Dogs